Other scientists and scholars' introductions, in full length,

 been revealed that at the time of Moses' long-term exile and then his

-on data from ancient writers, too), all this became the end result of
+data from ancient writers, too), all this became the end result of the

-this period Moses has travelled far and wide.
-His personality may be the main key to some hitherto
+has travelled far and wide.
+His personality may be the main key to some

-incomprehensible detail in the handed down reports on the wars which through those
+hitherto incomprehensible detail in the handed down reports on the wars

-years kept the Egyptian army on its toes at the country's northern
+which through those years kept the Egyptian army on its toes at the

 By the events of Moses'